-Locals say the fire threat in Barmah National Park has never been worse, and they'll hold authorities responsible if a blaze causes the catastophe they predict.By Cathy Walker
+Locals say the fire threat in Barmah National Park has never been worse, and they'll hold authorities responsible if a blaze causes the catastophe they predict.CATHY WALKER February 13, 2013 4:00am

 Peter Newman has lived near Barmah forest all his 53 years.
 He says he’s never woken in the night worrying about fire until lately.